What is a Video Content Management System (Video CMS) and Why Do You Need One? (Update)

 • User-Friendly Access: Video CMS platforms provide end users with an easy way to search and uncover content.

-How a Video CMS Works
+How a Video Content Management System Works

 1. Ingesting and Tagging